daac-tools/trie-match/README.md

 ```

 The above code requires that string comparisons be made from the beginning of
 the string each time.
-The time complexity becomes *O(mn)*, where *m* is the
+The time complexity of the above code is *O(mn)*, where
-average pattern length, and *n* is the number of patterns.
+*m* is the average pattern length, and *n* is the number of patterns.

 In contrast, this macro builds the following trie structure to retrieve an
 index of the match arm: